Terms of use

 Industrious undertakes to respect your privacy and the confidentiality of your personal data.
 The only information Industrious may access are data you voluntarily provide.

-In particular, Industrious may process the following personal data:
+In particular, Industrious may process, but is not limited to, the following personal data:

 • Name, surname, job title, company name, company address, legal entity, nationality, ID-card, national number;